 BMNO’s Leadership Team members:

-Walter provides operational and strategic leadership to BMNO.
+Walter is the operational and strategic lead for BMNO.
+In this capacity he provides regular consultation to health care and community-based organizations across the country, and aligns BMNO with CHaSCI and national population health priorities.
 He is also the lead trainer and training developer.
 While he loves this work, his colleagues believe he is a little too detail-oriented, and should occasionally just leave a bulleted list unformatted.
 Away from work he loves spending time with his family, reading, drumming, cruising on his motorcycle, and being sarcastic.

 Xiaoling Xiang (pronounced as shaolin shawn), PhD, MSW leads the research and grant development activities at BMNO.
 Xiaoling joined the Bridge team in late 2015 during her postdoctoral fellowship at Northwestern University.
 She now resides in Ann Arbor, Michigan, working as an Assistant Professor at the University of Michigan School of Social Work.
 While Xiaoling possess some of the stereotypical characteristics of a scientist, being a bit nerdy and introverted, she is a social worker at heart and cares deeply about social justice.
 She conducts community-based services research concerning the physical and mental health of diverse older adult populations.
 She enjoys working with the Bridge team because this makes her research grounded.